soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - If policies are deleted, historical data is still shown.
 However, they're indicated as a "Non-existent policy", and the **Export** function isn't available.
 - If the report doesn't show any data by default, it might be because the current date range doesn't have any data to show.
 In these cases, use the **Filters** control to change the date range.

-# Ready to get started with supervision policies?
+# Ready to get started?

-To start configuring supervision policies for your organization, see [topic]().
+To start configuring supervision policies for your organization, see [Configure supervision policies](configure-supervision-policies.md).